BA in Urban Education

 State Teacher Licensure

-The curricula for the preparation of elementary and secondary school teachers as listed in this catalog have been approved by the Illinois Board of Higher Education, the North Central Association of Colleges and Schools, the Illinois State Board of Education, and the university.
+The curricula for the preparation of elementary and secondary school teachers as listed in this catalog have been approved by the Illinois Board of Higher Education, the Higher Learning Commission, the Illinois State Board of Education, and the university.

 Council on Teacher Education